Note that this course is also offered online. More info, visit this page

 The course language is English.
 The tutor will speak clearly and make extensive use of visual aids, videos and samples.
 Active participation is encouraged from all delegates.

-EDANA has reserved a number of single rooms at the NH Collection City Centre at a special rate about of € 170 per night, including breakfast.
+EDANA has reserved a number of single rooms at the NH Collection Brussels Centre at a special rate of about € 175 per night, including breakfast.
 In order to receive this special rate, an hotel booking form will be provided to you once we have received your registration for the course.

 Discover what participants think about the course:

 "The wide Variety of nonwovens and the practical part, the CETI site tour"

 "To have now a better overview and understanding about nonwovens"